WHY LYME SYMPTOMS PERSIST

 Persistent Lyme Disease Mechanisms

 Persistent symptoms in Lyme disease are rarely explained by a single cause.
-Instead, they typically reflect overlapping processes involving immune signaling, inflammation, nervous system regulation, and in some cases persistent microbial or antigenic effects.
+Instead, they may reflect overlapping processes involving immune signaling, inflammation, nervous system regulation, co-infections, and in some cases persistent microbial or antigenic effects.

 Persistent Lyme Disease Mechanisms: What This Page Covers